lisidore/Human-Wildlife-Conflict-Analysis/README.md

 habitat_type: The type of habitat where the incident occurred.
 distance_to_settlement: Distance from the incident to the nearest human settlement (in km).
 conflict_type: The type of conflict (e.g., property damage, physical harm).
-minor_injuries: Number of minor injuries to humans.
+minor_injuries: Number of humans who sustained minor injuries during the incident.
-major_injuries: Number of major injuries to humans.
+major_injuries: Number of humans who sustained major injuries during the incident.
 number_of_deaths: Number of human deaths.
 economic_loss: Economic loss in USD.